Juma Mwapachu

-Juma Volter Mwapachu (born 27 September 1942 in Mwanza, Tanzania) is a Tanzanian politician and former Secretary General of the East African Community.
-He replaced Amanya Mushega of Uganda who completed his five-year term on March 24, 2006.
+Juma Volter Mwapachu (27 September 1942 – 28 March 2025) was a Tanzanian politician who served as Secretary General of the East African Community.
+He replaced Amanya Mushega of Uganda who completed his five-year term on 24 March 2006.

 Background

-Mwapachu was nominated for the post by Tanzanian President Jakaya Mrisho Kikwete.
-He was elected as Secretary General of the East African Community by the Summit of EAC Heads of State on April 4, 2006.
+Mwapachu was born on 27 September 1942.
+He was nominated for the post by Tanzanian President Jakaya Mrisho Kikwete.
+He was elected as Secretary General of the East African Community by the Summit of EAC Heads of State on 4 April 2006.
 Prior to this appointment, Mwapachu was Ambassador Extraordinary and Plenipotentiary and Tanzania's permanent delegate to UNESCO.

-Mwapachu is a law graduate of the University of Dar es Salaam (degree obtained in 1969).
-He also holds a Postgraduate Diploma in International Law, International Institutions and Diplomacy from the Indian Academy of International Law and Diplomacy, New Delhi, India.
+Mwapachu was a law graduate of the University of Dar es Salaam (degree obtained in 1969.)
+He also held a Postgraduate Diploma in International Law, International Institutions and Diplomacy from the Indian Academy of International Law and Diplomacy, New Delhi, India.
 The University of Dar es Salaam conferred on him a Doctor of Literature degree (Honoris Causa) in 2005.
+He died on 28 March 2025, aged 82.

 Some of his posts prior to his appointment as the Secretary General of the EAC were: